Jersey private funds23 May 2019

 Both professional and other eligible investors are able to invest in a JPF.
 These categories are relatively broad, and include, for example:

-- Persons with relevant financial services industry experience.
+- persons with relevant financial services industry experience; and

 Retail investors cannot invest in a JPF, although a discretionary investment manager can make an investment on their behalf, provided that they are satisfied as to the suitability of the investment to the investor.
 Provision is also made for investment in a JPF by the promoter and other related persons by way of founder interests and for the purposes of carried interest participation.